 Did you know that your homeowners or renters insurance might not cover the full value of your fine jewelry in the event of theft or loss?
 Depending on your deductible, you may not get anything at all.
 To cover the full value of your fine jewelry, you should have a professional appraise each piece and then have it covered by your insurance separately or as an attachment to your homeowners or renters policy.

-To accomplish this, most insurance companies will require professional appraisal by an independent gemologist.
+To accomplish this, most insurance companies will require a professional appraisal by an independent gemologist.

 How To Choose A Jewelry Appraiser